mitche50/erc20tipbot/README.md

 ### A BTC and ERC20 Tip bot made for Discord, with MySQL as a DB.

-### Due to a recent complete redo, the ERC20 file is currently not available.

 This code is based off the modular (and not secure) ERC20 Tip Bot [here](https://github.com/kayabaNerve/erc20-tip-bot-old-unsafe).
 This one does not claim to be modular, yet it should be easy to modify this bot to work off other databases or coin APIs.

 To install the bot: